tyntec/api-collection/conversations/v3/README.md

 # Release notes

+## 3.29
+### Changes
+#### Added new WhatsApp bsuid identifiers to inbound call message webhook events
+The `whatsapp` property in inbound call message webhook events now includes new identifiers related to the username feature of whatsapp.
+The new fields are:
+* `bsuid` - the WhatsApp Business Scoped User ID of the end-user.
+* `parentBsuid` - the parent BSUID if enabled by the business
+* `username` - the WhatsApp username of the end-user, if feature is enabled by the end-user

+#### Added new WhatsApp contact request
+Added support for a new WhatsApp contact request interactive message, which allows businesses to receive contact information from end users who initiate contact through WhatsApp.
+This can also be added as a button to WhatsApp templates.

 ## 3.28
 ### Changes
 #### Added new whatsapp bsuid identifiers to inbound message and status webhook events